 1. Grab a bite to eat

 Start your layover with a meal.
 Choose from a few dozens eateries, including cafes, bars, to-go options, and a few sit-down restaurants.
 Cuisine includes plenty of Brazilian fare, sushi, Italian, delis, pizza, and more.
 If you’re feeling less experimental, head to Subway, Starbucks, Quizno’s, or McDonald’s.
-Several eateries are open 24-hours, particularly in Terminal 2.
+Several eateries are apparently open 24-hours.

 2. Hang out in a lounge